Dear Gentlereaders,

 The Flyoverland Crank, although technically a blog, is a self-published column that's inspired by/modled after a traditional newspaper column that is not primarily based on politics featuring "the wit and wisdom of a garrulous geezer" — me.
 I really do live in Flyoverland and I am a (lovable) crank.

-My column began as letters written to my grandkids, the Stickies, and my daughter and son-in-law.
-Nowadays my letters are written to anyone who might find my various and sundry musings worth reading, my dear gentlereaders, including my grandkids who are now all (technically) grandadults.
+My column began as letters written to my grandkids, the Stickies, and my daughter and son-in-law, Skippy and Nipples.
+Nowadays my letters are written to anyone who might find my various and sundry musings worth reading, my dear gentlereaders and my grandkids, who are now all grandadults.

-While I present as a straight white rapidly aging gentile man with osteoarthritis and other afflictions, I self-identify as a gorgeous young, Jewish athletic lesbian of color who bears a striking resemblance to a young Halle Berry although I'm trapped inside an old white dude's body.
+While I present as a straight white rapidly aging gentile man riddled with osteoarthritis and various and sundry other afflictions, I self-identify as a gorgeous young, Jewish athletic lesbian of color who bears a striking resemblance to a young Halle Berry trapped inside an old white dude's body.

 You'll be relieved to know there is no community to join, no Flyoverland Crank $20 coffee cups to buy, or yet another podcast to listen to.
 You can reach me via email at TheFlyoverlandCrank@gmail.com... if you are a gentleperson.